 The California wildfires creates additional CO2 as well as carbon black/snoot that impacts our breathing.

 The Solution to Pollution is Dilution

-That phrase is widely used by environmental consultants to correct a wide variety of indoor contaminants.
+Dilute inside air by turning on an exhaust fan or opening windows.
 Ventilation is recommendation for elevated levels of CO2.
 In commercial spaces with HVACs and elevated interior CO2 levels the recommendation is to run the system with the fan on to reduce CO2 levels.
 This option may not be available in most older buildings, commercial or residential.

 Ventilation is Recommended for Elevated Levels of CO2.